 - blood disorder with a reduced number of white blood cells

-Do not take this medicine if you are pregnant or intend to become pregnant either during treatment or in the three months following the last dose of docetaxel.
+Do not use this medicine if you are pregnant or intend to become pregnant either during treatment or in the three months following the last dose of docetaxel.

 Like most medicines used to treat cancer, docetaxel is not recommended for use during pregnancy, unless you and your doctor have discussed the risks and benefits involved.

-Do not breast-feed if you are taking this medicine.
+Do not breast-feed if you are using this medicine.
 It is not known if docetaxel passes into breast milk and there is a possibility that your baby may be affected.

 Before you are given it

 Tell your doctor if you have allergies to any other medicines, foods, preservatives or dyes.

 Docetaxel is not recommended for use in children.
 Safety and effectiveness in children have not been established.